cdervis/vscode-pi/README.md

 ## Features

-- Sidebar chat built for long-running coding sessions
+- Built for long-running coding sessions
 - Lightweight and efficient, bring your own pi
-- Answers rendered with full Markdown support
-- Rich tool rendering and streaming
-- Interactive Mermaid diagrams and zoomable image previews
+- Rich tool rendering and streaming, including Mermaid diagrams and math
 - Message queuing, steering, and follow-up handling
-- Support for your pi prompts and skills, such as `/commit` and `/skill:plan-development`
+- Support for your pi **prompts, skills, and extensions**, such as `/commit` and `/skill:plan-development`
 - **Local** microphone dictation, powered by `whisper.cpp`, Rust, and Swift
 - Session and package management from within VS Code
 - Model selector, model cycling, and thinking-level controls
-- Context window tracking, automatic compaction, and manual compaction
+- Context window tracking, automatic compaction, manual compaction
 - Workspace-aware `@` file and folder mentions
 - Pasted image attachments in chat
 - Post-run changed-files summaries after editing sessions
-- HTML chat export
 - Various UI customization options

 Please visit the [homepage](https://vscode-pi.dev) for a comprehensive overview and [FAQ](https://vscode-pi.dev/#faq).